This article was kindly provided by Craig West of Succession Plus

 Why Strategic Succession Planning?

-A survey conducted by the Monash University Family and Private Business Research Unit revealed that over the ensuing decade 60 percent of private business owners are approaching retirement (the first baby boomers actually turn 65 in 2011) and the ensuing transfer of ownership of assets and business equates to approximately $607 billion.
+According to a survey conducted by the Monash University Family and Private Business Research Unit, it is estimated that around 60 percent of private business owners will be reaching retirement age in the coming years.
+This is particularly significant as the first baby boomers turned 65 in 2011.
+As a result, there will be a substantial transfer of ownership and assets, totaling approximately $607 billion.

 BREAKOUT BOX – CLIENT CASE STUDY